Minipada/Synapticon-Coding-Style-Guide/xmosguide.rst

 This document is the official ``XMOS coding guideline`` of Synapticon GmbH.
 All developments, which are done by Synapticon or are done by third party for Synapticon has to follow this coding guideline.
-This coding guideline covers the programming languages of C and C++.
+This coding guideline covers the xC programming language.

 Header files